ClipFinance/strategy-router/docs/docs.md

 There is also function to compound all the strategies which can be called anytime by anyone, and it is also called when depositing batch into strategies.

 ### Platform fee collection
-**TODO** Platform fee is collected inside each strategy as strategies are unique.
+Platform fee is collected inside each strategy as strategies are unique.
 I.e biswap gives token in reward and when platform sells token for stablecoin to auto-compound, 20% from the amount is moved to platform's treasury.
 Acryptos on BSC and Curve give rewards in their token and also in the interest bearing token.

 ### Adjust to most profitable strategies